-Now, Doctors Can Offer Pain Relief in the Form of Lower Rx Costs
+New Tool Lets Doctors Offer Pain Relief in the Form of Lower Rx Costs

 The average pharmacy has aisles of over-the-counter medications with clearly marked prices.
-Horizon’s innovative software brings that same price transparency to prescription medications.
+Horizon offers doctors an integrated tool that brings that same price transparency to prescription medications – thousands of times a day.

 By David Gambino, Vice President and Chief Pharmacy Officer